PerciValXIII/strike-credit-risk/src/exp3_homecredit/README.md

 This will:

 - Preprocess the engineered datasets
-- Train base models on AMTF, DEQ, and Vintage features
+- Train base models on demog, DEQ, and Vintage features
 - Train a meta-model on stacked predictions
 - Save logs to `logs/strike_homecredit_stacking.log`